Letters from Lodi

 Melinda Kearney: The label, which we used for our first three vintages (2008, 2009.
 2010) shows Michèle in front of an American flag.
 I'm not sure how we got those labels approved by the TTB, but we did.

 The acid in 2010 is still juicy.
 Although the fruit profile is no longer youthful, in the nose the wine has become more intricate, like red fruit baked into a tarte tatin.
-The mouth-feel is rich and unique, beautifully expressive; the kind of wine I love with an onion tart, or wintry stews or soups with roasted potatoes, carrots, caramelized onions.
+The mouth-feel is rich and unique, beautifully expressive; the kind of wine I love with an onion tart, wintry stews, or soups with roasted potatoes, carrots, and caramelized onions.

-Like all our vintages, the 2010 was fermented 100% in stainless steel tanks.
-The grapes were whole-cluster pressed and inoculated to start fermentation; but never goes through ML [i.e., malolactic fermentation, or a wine's natural conversion from sharp malic acid to fatter lactic acid].
-After fermentation, the wine goes directly to the bottle.
+Like all our vintages, 2010 was fermented 100% in stainless steel tanks.
+The grapes were whole-cluster pressed and inoculated to start fermentation; but never go through ML [i.e., malolactic fermentation, or a wine's natural conversion from sharp malic acid to fatter lactic acid].
+After fermentation, the wine goes directly into the bottle.
 We bottled the 2010 in the following February, but nowadays we bottle in December.

 2012 Lorenza True Rosé (27% Cinsaut, 25% Mourvèdre, 28% Grenache, 20% Carignan)

-Melinda Kearny: As the nose unfolds, you get nuances of cantaloupe, peach, green apples, or is it a golden delicious? —almost a ripe, juicy fruit salad character.
+Melinda Kearny: As the nose unfolds, you get nuances of cantaloupe, peach, and green apples, or is it a golden delicious? —almost a ripe, juicy fruit salad character.
 On the palate, the wine is not just as fresh as ever, but super-long and fine.
-The weight of the 2012 is reminiscent of the 2019 — both vintages came in with such lively acidity.
-I remember the harvest was during the first week of September, the grape sugars lower than usual, similar to the 2011 in that respect.
-To bolster the 2012, we gave this wine some extended lees [i.e., spent yeast cells) contact, with some stirring of the lees in the Grenache tank.
+The weight of 2012 is reminiscent of 2019 — both vintages came in with such lively acidity.
+I remember the harvest was during the first week of September, and the grape sugars were lower than usual, similar to 2011 in that respect.
+To bolster 2012, we gave this wine some extended lees [i.e., spent yeast cells) contact, with some stirring of the lees in the Grenache tank.

 2016 Lorenza True Rosé (36% Grenache, 28% Carignan, 28% Mourvèdre, 8% Cinsaut)